nisithapurbora/analytics-ai/generative-ai-agent-oda/oic/oic.md

     ![Save Connection2](images/saveconn2.png)

 19. Ensure you get a successful Message after clicking on Save.
-Now Click on the Back Icon to configure the other connection
+Now Click on the Back Icon to to review the Integration

     ![Goback From Connection2](images/gobackfromintegration.png)